kaustubhbhirangi/world-layoffs-analysis/README.md

 - A few major tech companies account for a significant portion of total layoffs
 - Startups often laid off 100% of their workforce, indicating business shutdowns
-- Layoffs peaked in specific years, especially during economic downturns
+- Layoffs peaked in 2020, especially during Covid virus spread & lockdown
 - The U.S. led in total layoffs, with some cities being more affected than others
+- Full project insights available in (output/insights_summary.md)

 ---
 ## 📬 Contact